sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/ci/index.md

 2. Complete the form to create a new build where you can define the intervals with the `Cron Interval` field.
 Check out the [Buildkite Docs](https://buildkite.com/docs/pipelines/scheduled-builds#schedule-intervals-predefined-intervals) to see a list of predefined intervals.

 ![image](https://user-images.githubusercontent.com/68532117/165358933-a27e4293-a363-4a77-84d7-a3ce67f743d2.png)
+You can also inject custom environment variables, for example, to trigger a custom [Run Type](#Run-types).
 ##### Creating annotations

 Annotations get rendered in the Buildkite UI to present the viewer notices about the build.